 Selling ‘Timeshare – Finance’

-Finance Companies have financial products to sell.
-When in the confines of a sales it stands to reason that the first and principle contract entered was that of the provision of finance as without that finance the consumer could not acquire the timeshare product.
+Finance companies have financial products to sell.
+When in the confines of a sale it stands to reason that the first and principle contract entered was that of the provision of finance as without that finance the consumer could not acquire the timeshare product.
 Therefore, the sale of the timeshare contract only came into existence because of the provision of finance offered in the finance contract.

 Accordingly, the sales person is employed by both the bank and the timeshare seller and the transactions are linked.

-Sales of Finance and Timeshare products is termed are regulated business, Finance under Regulated Activities Order 2001 and the timeshare, via the Timeshare and Long-Term Holiday Products Regulations 2010.
+Sales of finance and timeshare products is termed 'regulated business', finance under Regulated Activities Order 2001 and the timeshare, via the Timeshare and Long-Term Holiday Products Regulations 2010.

-It is the responsibility of the Lender to establish whether its proposed business and its activities require authorisation to carry out regulated activities and if authorisation has not been applied for or granted they have mis-sold the finance and will be discipled by the FCA.
+It is the responsibility of the lender to establish whether its proposed business and its activities require authorisation to carry out regulated activities and if authorisation has not been applied for or granted they have mis-sold the finance and will be disciplined by the FCA.

 If the seller of finance is in any doubt about whether it is carrying out regulated activities they are required to make enquiries for themselves, and should permission be required, they too must be regulated.